Mouftizo/DistributedAkka/README.md

 # DistributedAkka
-This project reflects my learnings about Akka.
-The objective is to have fun.
+This project is an attempt to have a basic for Akka distributed